wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

     * warning if `>60`
     * critical if `>300`
 * **Troubleshooting recommendations:**
     * Read logs from the `/var/log/wallarm/export-attacks.log` file and analyze errors.
-Increased value can be caused by low network throughput from the filter node to Wallarm’s API service.
+An increased value can be caused by low network throughput from the filter node to Wallarm’s API service.
     * Check that enough memory is allocated for Tarantool ([`wallarm_ts_request_memory_limit`](../configure-parameters-en.md#wallarm_ts_request_memory_limit)).
-The [`tnt_errors`][anchor-tnt] metric also increases if allocated memory is exceeded.
+The [`tnt_errors`][anchor-tnt] metric also increases when allocated memory is exceeded.

 ### Time of Storing Requests in the Postanalytics Module (in Seconds)

 Time that the postanalytics module stores requests.
 The value depends on the amount of memory allocated to the postanalytics module and on the size and properties of the processed HTTP requests.
 The shorter the interval, the worse the detection algorithms work—because they rely on historical data.
-As a result, if intervals are too short, an attacker can perform brute force attacks faster, without being noticed.
+As a result, if the intervals are too short, an attacker can perform brute force attacks faster and without being noticed.
 In this case, less data will be obtained on the attacker's behavior history.

 * **Metric:** `wallarm-tarantool/gauge-timeframe_size`
 * **Metric value:**